The principle of Vapor Chamber technology

 Thermoelectric Vapor Chamber System

 The TVC is a combination of vapor chamber technology with thermoelectric modules.
-The vapor chamber supports the thermoelectric modules by improving the its ability to cool the surroundings and maintain it at a stable temperature range.
+The vapor chamber supports the thermoelectric modules by improving its ability to cool the surroundings and maintain it at a stable temperature range.

 Additionally, the vapor chamber enlarges the surface area of the thermoelectric modules for wider heating capacity.